 - Detail is important but keep it in bullet format and you can always elaborate further during the interview – which leads onto the next point…

-- Make sure you can back up what is on your CV so for example if you only had a small part to play in a project and would not be comfortable discussing the technical aspects in full, keep the detail minimum and to the bottom of your tasks
+- Make sure you can back up what is on your CV so for example if you only had a small part to play in a project and would not be comfortable discussing the technical aspects in full, keep the detail to a minimum and to the bottom of your tasks.

 Can I mention specific clients I have advised?

-- Mentioning clients is fine if they are publicly listed companies however it can be more appropriate to refer to industry sector detailing the type and size of the clients you are working with rather than the actual name of the client
+- Mentioning clients is fine if they are publicly listed companies, however it can be more appropriate to refer to the industry sector detailing the type and size of the clients you are working with rather than the actual name of the client.

 Should a tax CV look different if working in industry?

 - The same principle applies – have a certain level of detail in terms of your experience but keep it concise.
-It may be harder to break your experience down by tax heading so providing a few examples around project work (compliance or consulting) can work
+It may be harder to break your experience down by tax heads so providing a few examples around project work (compliance or consulting) can work.

 - If you are working in industry, it’s a good idea to provide a short snapshot of the company (organisational structure, tax function, reporting lines, geographical reach, people management responsibilities, involvement across other business units etc. etc.)